 The effect of social status influences the consumption of high energy drinks

 Teenagers are widely influenced by the opinions of their peers and social status.
-And these high energy drinks are connected to a teenager’s social status.
+High energy drinks are labeled and branded to a teenager’s social status.
 Most teens know these drinks shouldn’t be drunk to excess.
 And with warnings labels for children and pregnant women on energy drinks (depending in which country you live) consumption of these drinks can make a teen feel they are entering a game of doing something forbidden.
 I was surprised to learn that 30-50% of teenagers in America drink these status drinks.
-As a double dose of forbidden, some teens mix high energy drinks with alcohol.
-Some teen athletes drink them to perform better (this is wrong, as you will read below) during a sporting event.
+As a double dose of ‘what you shouldn’t do’ some teens mix high energy drinks with alcohol.
+Some teen athletes drink them to perform better (this is dangerous) during a sporting event.

-Kids have tried these drinks even before they were officially teenagers.
-Here was the conversation we had last year between two 11 year olds: my daughter, her friend Michael (name made up) and I.
+Kids have tried these drinks as tweens.
+Here was the conversation we had a few years ago between two 11 year olds: my daughter, her friend Michael (name made up) and I.

-My Daughter: Hey mom, Michael is drinking those Red Bull drinks that you told us were dangerous.
-I told him he should stop.
+My Daughter: Hey mom, Michael is drinking those Red Bull drinks that you told us not to drink because they were dangerous!
+I told him he shouldn’t drink them.
 You tell him too, he doesn’t believe me.

 Me: Michael, are you really drinking these drinks?
-Do you know they are bad for your health?
+Do you know they aren’t for kids to drink?

 Michael: No, I didn’t know.
 But, it is okay.
 We only do it once in a while.